 To me, the meta-linguistic expressions 'marked' and 'unmarked' seem to be backwards.
 It would seem that the more general, more inclusive term should be 'marked' (calling our attention to it) and the less inclusive, 'unmarked.'
 Instead, the term which is less important has an extra 'mark,' a prefix or suffix, while the more important term, which is called a 'zero sign,' is without additions.
 For example, in English we add an 's' to the singular to form the plural.
 The plural is the 'marked' category, the singular 'unmarked.'
 Even the two terms themselves have their meanings strangely crossed.
-'Marked' is un-marked, while 'unmarked' is marked.
+'Marked' is un-marked, while 'unmarked.

-Greenberg cites Jakobson's article that defines the distinction: "The general meaning of a 'marked' category asserts the presence of a certain property 'A;' the general meaning of the corresponding 'unmarked' category does not assert anything regarding the presence of 'A' and is used principally but not exclusively to indicate the absence of 'A."" Then Greenberg goes on to say, "Thus in Jakobson's terms 'woman' asserts the presence of the 'marked' category 'feminine,' while 'man' is used principally but not exclusively to indicate the absence of 'feminine.""
+Greenberg cites Jakobson's article that defines the distinction: "The general meaning of a 'marked' category asserts the presence of a certain property 'A;' the general meaning of the corresponding 'unmarked' category does not assert anything regarding the presence of 'A' and is used principally but not exclusively to indicate the absence of 'A."" Then Greenberg goes on to say, "Thus in Jakobson's terms 'woman' asserts the presence of the 'marked' category 'feminine,' while 'man' is used principally but not exclusively to indicate the absence of the 'marked' category 'feminine,' while 'man' is used principally but not exclusively to indicate the absence of 'A.""